Enjoy the company of a small group as you avoid the motorways and travel the back roads.

 Today will begin at one of the Dingle Peninsula’s most famous landmarks: the Gallarus Oratory, a unique stone chapel that resembles an upturned boat.
 After that, there’s one more stop in store – the fascinating Blasket Centre, which celebrates the history of the beautiful Great Blasket Island.
 Upon our return to Dingle, we’ll have plenty of free time to explore the quaint fishing port and dine at one of the many local restaurants at our leisure.

 Peaks and lakes are on the menu today!
-First, we’ll take in the views across the stunning Lakes of Killarney as we travel to pretty Kenmare, the ‘head of the sea’.
+First, we’ll take in the views across the stunning Lakes of Killarney.
 Then, we have an appointment to keep with a true Irish icon: Blarney Castle.
 Legend has it that you’ll be blessed with the ‘gift of the gab’ if you kiss the famous Blarney Stone – a block of limestone built into the castle’s battlements.
-Tonight, we’ll make the most of our new-found eloquence over dinner in Cork.
+Tonight, we’ll make the most of our new-found eloquence over dinner.

 As we approach the final few chapters of the tour, we’ll stop in to admire the delicate detailing of a traditional cottage orné.
 After that, it’s time to spend the afternoon acquainting ourselves with Kilkenny – Ireland’s ‘most perfect’ medieval city.
 Our Tour Leader will take us for a leisurely walk around town before we come together for our last hurrah: a delicious farewell dinner.
 What an adventure it’s been!